 Report a Code Violation (Unincorporated Lee County)

-• We may already be investigating the issue.
-Using the link above, search by address or parcel number; look for records that begin with CPL or VIO.
+We may already be investigating the issue.
+Search the record database by address or parcel number; look for records that begin with CPL or VIO

-• View what Code Enforcement investigates below.
-For issues Code Enforcement does not investigate, use the links to connect with the appropriate enforement agency.
+View what Code Enforcement investigates below.
+For issues Code Enforcement does not investigate, click here to determine who to contact.

-• File a compliant online or email CodeEnforcement@leegov.com or call 239-533-8895.
-When filing a compliant, you must include the address of the property in question.
+File a compliant online, email CodeEnforcement@leegov.com, or call 239-533-8895.
+When filing a complaint, you must include the address of the property in question.

 Important Notice